(Formerly

 Injuries and Damages can occur by natural

-or activities of other persons, animals, trip
+causes or activities of other persons,

-members, trip leaders and assistants or third
+animals, trip members, trip leaders and

-parties, either as a result of negligence or
+assistants or third parties, either as a

-because of other reasons.
-Participants
+result of negligence or because of other

-Damages are involved in adventure travel such
+involved in adventure travel such as Nassau

-as Nassau Community College Outdoor Club
+Community College Outdoor Club Activities and

-Activities and should appreciate that they may
+should appreciate that they may have to

-of such hazards.
-Participants should
+hazards.
+Participants should realize

-rescue or medical facilities or expertise
+or medical facilities or expertise necessary

-necessary to deal with the Injuries and
+to deal with the Injuries and Damages to which

-Damages to which they may be exposed.
+they may be exposed.
+All participants in

-required to sign the FSA waiver of liability
+any activity will be required to sign the FSA

-and follow the student
+waiver of liability and follow the student

 code